ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Reference: This contains a pointer to the public specification of the abbreviation for this application profile, if one exists.

-## ACE Groupcomm Policy Registry
+## ACE Groupcomm Policies

-This specification establishes the "ACE Groupcomm Policy" IANA Registry.
+This specification establishes the "ACE Groupcomm Policies" IANA Registry.
 The Registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.
 It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, to be supplied as well.

 The columns of this Registry are: